The Wizarding World of Harry Potter

 - If you are aiming for one of the final two showtimes, you should be able to arrive only five minutes before they’re scheduled to kick off and still get a great seat.
 (This sure beats the two or three hours that many guests will spend camping out at the viewing area before the first performance of the evening!)

 - The best viewing spot is by the Frog Choir/Triwizard Spirit Rally performance stage, closest to the Hogwarts/Hogsmeade directional sign pole, and it’s first come, first serve.
 That’s right – there are no front-of-line or VIP viewing areas, sadly (or not so sadly, as your individual taste may be).

-- Once The Nighttime Lights at Hogwarts finishes its roughly-six-minute performance, head out of the Wizarding World by using the back exit, the one located next to Ollivander’s and the Butterbeer cart – most guests will exit the same way they entered, which creates a major traffic jam.
+- Once The Nighttime Lights at Hogwarts Castle finishes, head out of the Wizarding World by using the back exit, the one located next to Ollivander’s and the Butterbeer cart – most guests will exit the same way they entered, which creates a major traffic jam.
 Give yourself an extra 15 to 25 minutes after the show to make your way towards the front of the park, as crowd flow will be extremely heavy after the first three performances.